HOSTED-POWER/docs-turbostack-app/readme.md

 When the partner is linked to your account, the partner will automatically be linked to your account and they will for example be able to get support ticket notifications (if enabled).
 Furthermore they will be able to control your environments and servers via our TurboStack® GUI portal.

-Under Customer Center > Managed Contacts > Teams you will find the invite team button where you can invite the partner as soon as you recieved the "Invite Code"
+Under Customer Center > Managed Contacts > Teams you will find the invite team button where you can invite the partner as soon as you received the "Invite Code"

 ![1715862802209](image/readme/1715862802209.png)

-Likely the following checkboxes are of particular intrest
+Likely the following checkboxes are of particular interest:

 ![TurboStack Permissions](image/readme/1715863199073.png "TurboStack Permissions")

-This integration enhances coordination and ensures a unified workflow and allows communicating the right information to the right people.
+This integration enhances coordination, ensures a unified workflow and allows communicating the right information to the right people.

 ### Set Permissions